dually8/twitch-auto-ban-bot/README.md

     - For `SECRET_SECRET`, just write up a really long string.
 I used a GUID generator for mine.
     - For `TWITCH_USERNAME`, use your username or your bots username.
 This will be the same account you used to get the `OAUTH_PASSWORD`.
 3. Run `npm start`.
+4. To use the file logger, create a directory `twitch-bot-logs` in the `/dist` folder.

 ## TODO